mohatt/gatsby-plugin-postbuild/README.md

 Run structured post-processing on Gatsby's build output using simple, configurable postbuild tasks.
 Useful for keeping build-time tweaks out of the main source.

-A Postbuild task is a group of functions that hook into events emitted by the available [file transformers](#file-transformers).

 The plugin comes with these tasks out of the box:

 - [HTTP Headers](https://github.com/mohatt/gatsby-plugin-postbuild/blob/master/src/tasks/http-headers)